qualityshepherd/brine/posts/the_image_is_your_character_sheet.md

 > _"He's got some immediate evident qualities: his gun, his attention to his surroundings, his energy/adrenaline/capacity for violence/will to action, and it looks like maybe he's done this thing more than once before."_

 Mr. Baker (I mean, it's _Vincent Baker_...
 RESPECT!
 So yes, _Mr._) explains how RPG design should handle three types of character qualities: effectiveness, resource, and positioning.
 Yes.
 Cool.
-But then Mr. Baker fucks up and suggests translating all that into a character sheet.
+But then Mr. Baker fucks up and suggests we translate all that into a character sheet.

 False.